aeon-toolkit/aeon/docs/developer_guide/coding_standards.md

 - Check out our [glossary](glossary.md) for
 preferred terminology
-- Use underscores to separate words in non-class names i.e.`n_instances` rather than `ninstances`.
+- Use underscores to separate words in non-class names i.e.`n_cases` rather than `ninstances`.
 - Exceptionally, capital letters `X`, `Y`, `Z`, are permissible as variable names or part of variable names such as `X_train` if referring to data sets.